davidyap7/admin/softlayerlink.md

 ## Linking IBMid user accounts
 {: #link_user_accounts}

 After your user accounts switch to IBMid authentication, resellers and distributors can link SoftLayer and {{site.data.keyword.Bluemix_notm}} accounts to make use of combined infrastructure and platform resources.
+By linking the accounts and by using IBMid, users can quickly access and purchase infrastructure and platform resources with a single ID.
 Be sure to review the following important notes:

   * The master user of the account that's being linked must have an IBMid.
   * Each user account that you link to an {{site.data.keyword.Bluemix_notm}} account must be owned by a unique IBMid with a unique email address.
 Even though a single IBMid can own multiple SoftLayer accounts, you must change the master user to be a unique IBMid for each account.
 Contact [IBM SoftLayer support ![External link icon](../icons/launch-glyph.svg)](https://knowledgelayer.softlayer.com/topic/support){: new_window} to change the master user of a SoftLayer account.